arrarra/cleaned/README.md

 * README.md
 * cleaned.Rproj

-You can remake the analysis by executing the script run_analysis.R in R.
+You can remake the analysis by executing the script run_analysis.R in R. The script takes care of downloading and unzipping the original data, if it is not already available in the directory.